28 Feb How Executives Can Use Video on Social Media

 Using Videos Effectively

 Video content represents an opportunity for executives to further differentiate themselves on social media and drive increased engagement among their followers.
-As we can see with all three examples above, each executive uses video on different platforms and covers a wide range of topics and format.
+As we can see with all three examples above, each executive uses video on different platforms and covers a wide range of topics and formats.
 Legere’s live videos are much less polished but the spontaneity of being live makes his content more authentic.

 On the other hand, Cook and Gates both feature highly polished, professionally made video content, which has its own set of benefits.
-When executives post high-quality exclusive content to their social media, it encourages viewers to follow their account in order to stay up to date on any new videos.
+When executives post high-quality exclusive content to their social media, it encourages viewers to follow their accounts in order to stay up to date on any new videos.
 For both executives, they use video content as a way to share important topics with viewers.

 Although video content can be time-consuming to create, investing in this type of content has proven to be effective if executed correctly.
 One study showed that including a video in a social media post yielded almost 50% more views.